Discover more from The Wallfish Journal

 Cow’s Milk

-Bruton Organic Dairy (Frome Wholefoods, Portway Post Office), Ivy House (The Shop Next Door, Frome Wholefoods)
+Bruton Organic Dairy (Frome Wholefoods, Portway Post Office), Ivy House (The Shop Next Door, Frome Wholefoods), Trewithen Dairy (SPAR Caxton Road)

 Cream